Sun: Religious aspects

-Solar deities play a major role in many world religions and mythologies.
+Solar deities play a major role in many religions and mythologies.
 Worship of the Sun was central to civilisations such as the ancient Egyptians, the Inca of South America and the Aztecs of what is now Mexico.
-In religions such as Hinduism, the Sun is still considered a god, known as Surya.
-Many ancient monuments were constructed with solar phenomena in mind; for example, stone megaliths accurately mark the summer or winter solstice (for example in Nabta Playa, Egypt; Mnajdra, Malta; and Stonehenge, England); Newgrange, a prehistoric human-built mount in Ireland, was designed to detect the winter solstice; the pyramid of El Castillo at Chichén Itzá in Mexico is designed to cast shadows in the shape of serpents climbing the pyramid at the vernal and autumnal equinoxes.
+In Hinduism, the Sun is still considered a god, known as Surya (सूर्य).
+Many ancient monuments were constructed with solar phenomena in mind; for example, stone megaliths mark the summer or winter solstice (for example in Nabta Playa, Egypt; Mnajdra, Malta; and Stonehenge, England); Newgrange, a prehistoric human-built mount in Ireland, was designed to detect the winter solstice; the pyramid of El Castillo at Chichén Itzá in Mexico is designed to cast shadows in the shape of serpents climbing the pyramid at the vernal and autumnal equinoxes.

-The ancient Sumerians believed that the Sun was Utu, the god of justice and twin brother of Inanna, the Queen of Heaven.
+The ancient Sumerians believed that the Sun was Utu, the god of justice and a helper-deity.
 Later, Utu was identified with the East Semitic god Shamash.
-Utu was regarded as a helper-deity, who aided those in distress.